 For New and Returning Clarinet Students wising to play in a large ensemble

 Orchestra, Wind Ensemble, and Symphonic Band auditions take place during the first week of each new quarter.
 Fall auditions have specific materials for all who intend to play in a large ensemble.
+Visit our Auditions Excerpts page for these excerpts.
+Please note Bass Clarinet auditions have no specific excerpts.
+Please play excerpts of your choice.

 Auditions for Winter and/or Spring will be announced as needed.
 Contact Professor Brooks for more information.